rednose-public/rednose-ui/UPGRADE-1.5.md

 * Module `Rednose.ControlForm` was removed and was replaced by the `rednose-form` module.

+## rednose-dataprovider

+* Module `Rednose.DataProvider` was removed and was replaced by the `rednose-datasource-manager` module.

 ## rednose-dropdown

  * Event `select` was renamed to `click`.